-As an archaeologist working in contexts of the contemporary past, my research focuses on life in institutions of confinement, such as labor camps and prisons.
-I combine analyses of material remains with an investigation of the political and economic context of the institution in order to develop a ‘political economy of punishment’ approach that is applicable to the archaeological past.
-The goal is to be able to understand how the material practices of penal politics relate to the economic organization of society at large.
-In addition, it is a goal of this research to diversify the archaeological narrative by integrating, wherever possible, the memories and stories of those ‘on the inside’ into my analysis.
+As an archaeologist working in contexts of the recent and contemporary past, my research focuses on life in and around institutions of confinement, such as labor camps and prisons.
+I combine analyses of material remains and landscape histories with an investigation of the political and economic context of the institution in order to develop a 'political economy of punishment' approach that is applicable to the archaeological past.
+The goal is to be able to understand how the material practices of penal politics relate to the socio-economic organization of society at large.
+In addition, this research seeks to diversify the archaeological narrative by integrating, wherever possible, the memories and stories of those living 'on the inside' or in the vicinity of institutions of confinement into my analysis.

-My recent work on the history and politics of archaeology focuses on gaining an understanding of the cultural context within which Middle Eastern archaeology formed as an academic discipline and as a field science in Germany.
+My work on the history and politics of archaeology focuses on gaining an understanding of the cultural context within which Middle Eastern Archaeology formed as an academic discipline and as a field science.
 This research analyzes the colonial entanglements of archaeology in historical perspective.
-To what extent the encounters of German archaeologists with the contemporary ‘Orient’ transformed existing colonial imaginaries regarding the ‘Oriental Other,’ and how this transformation happened, is a major focus of my research.
-I engage both in a critical reading of Orientalist discourses and in an analysis of the material practices of fieldwork, especially in regards to the hiring of workers, the management of labor, etc.
+A major focus of my research is to examine how the encounters of Western archaeologists with the contemporary 'Orient' have shaped and continue to shape colonial imaginaries regarding the 'Oriental Other.'
+I engage both in a critical reading of Orientalist discourses and in an analysis of the material practices of fieldwork in the Middle East, including the organization of labor, the management of sites, the framing and distribution of research results, etc.

 Starzmann, Maria Theresia.
 2012.
-“Archaeological fieldwork in the Middle East: Academic agendas, labour politics and neo colonialism,” in European Archaeology Abroad, edited by Sjoerd van der Linde, Monique van den Dries, Nathan Slanger, and Corijanne G. Slappendel, pp. 401-414.
-Leiden: Sidestone Press.
+“Archaeological fieldwork in the Middle East: Academic agendas, labour politics and neo-colonialism.”
+In European Archaeology Abroad.
+Leiden: Sidestone Press, pp. 401-414.